Actor Danny Masterson arrested on rape charges in Los Angeles

 His arraignment is scheduled for September 18.

-In a statement to Yashar Ali, a contributor to New York Magazine and Huffington Post, Masterson's attorney Tom Mesereau said: "Mr. Masterson is innocent, and we're confident that he will be exonerated when all the evidence finally comes to light and witnesses have the opportunity to testify."
+In a statement to CNN, Masterson's attorney Tom Mesereau said: "Mr. Masterson is innocent, and we're confident that he will be exonerated when all the evidence finally comes to light and witnesses have the opportunity to testify."

 The statement added: "Obviously, Mr. Masterson and his wife are in complete shock considering that these nearly 20-year old allegations are suddenly resulting in charges being filed, but they and their family are comforted knowing that ultimately the truth will come out.
 The people who know Mr. Masterson know his character and know the allegations to be false."